ichibrosan/multiware-framework-and-vpa/README.md

 optional, and probably should only be done if required. the key:value pair works from the schema. the syntax is "passed:VALUE".
-passed: is what the preprocessor looks for in the schema cell to know to pull from the vector vector string array. additionally this preprocessor can insert values from html form submits, by using the syntax "from:VALUE". from: is what the preprocessor looks for in the schema cell to know to pull from the form data that was submitted
+passed: is what the preprocessor looks for in the schema cell to know to pull from the vector-vector string array. additionally this preprocessor can insert values from html form submits, by using the syntax "from:VALUE". from: is what the preprocessor looks for in the schema cell to know to pull from the form data that was submitted